Jrryl/Thermodynamic-Module/src/packages/operations/calculator/README.md

 > ### _Rules for Variables_ :
 >
-> - Variables mustn't be named using any of the special constant/ operators listed in the table above
+> - Variables must not be named using any of the special constant/ operators listed in the table above
 > - Variable names can consist of digits (but ideally avoid doing so)
 > - Output variables will always be in lower case settings (keep it to lower case definition to avoid confusion)